Where do the fishing nets come from in 7vs. Wild?

 Ghost nets pollute the oceans

-This problem will not end anytime soon.
+This problem will not end soon.
 It will take It takes 400 to 600 years for ghost nets to finally decompose into small plastic particles (so-called microplastics), thus polluting the oceans forever and irreversibly.

 BRACENET fights against the ghost nets!